OlivierLD/raspberry-coffee/SerialRxTx/README.md

 ## Cross-Platform Serial communication with `raspi-serial-console`.
+This is a Java implementation of a Serial client for the `raspi-serial-console`.

 This involves the `RxTx` classes located in the package `gnu.io`.

 To install this package (on Raspberry PI, or more generally on Ubuntu), type
 ```
 $> sudo apt-get install librxtx-java
 ```

-This is a Java implementation of a Serial client for the `raspi-serial-console`.
+For other Operating Systems, just use your favorite search engine.

-It can run the same - hopefully - in Windows, Mac, Linux, no need for screen or PuTTY...
+It runs the same - hopefully - on Windows, Mac, Linux, no need for `screen` or `PuTTY`...

 Next, we'll see how to transfer files (text and binaries).

 ### Examples
-The most important is to set the `java.library.path` to its right value. `RXTXcomm.jar` uses Java Native Interface (`JNI`), to invoke some native library(ies).
-The `java.library.path` tells Java where to look.
+The most important is probably to set the `java.library.path` to its right value. `RXTXcomm.jar` uses Java Native Interface (`JNI`), to invoke some native library(ies).
+The `java.library.path` tells Java where to look for them.

 Moreover, the library in the directory pointed to by `java.library.path` and `RXTXcomm.jar` must match.
 If this is not the case, you get a warning like this when launching the scripts: